 Worse terms, less attention, more friction

-Brands that proactively transition—hybrid 1P/3P, full 3P with support, or 2P+ partnerships—are locking in better margins (typically 5-15%), controlling brand presence, and building Amazon businesses independent of shifting priorities.
+Brands that proactively transition (hybrid 1P/3P, full 3P with support, or 2P retail operator partnerships) are locking in better margins (typically 5–15%), controlling brand presence, and building Amazon businesses independent of Amazon's shifting priorities.